 Runtastic is a fantastic example.
 After transforming its fitness app to offer a more personalized experience, it witnessed such a dramatic increase in usage that it made headlines.
 With a 300 percent increase in campaign creation efficiency and more than eight million app opens, the effects of their personalization strategy are clearly visible.

 How did Runtastic accomplish this?
 It offered its users a simple fitness entry test.
-The information gathered during that test was used to tailor a unique training program for each person, which included more than 100 instructional videos, weekly health tips, and nutrition tips and suggestions.
+The information gathered during that test was used to tailor a unique training program for each person, which included more than 100 instructional videos, weekly health tips, and nutrition tips, information about fat burner pills and suggestions.

 Users want location-based real-time information… now